 Miss Sumac’s Official Archives consist of thousands of vintage original photos (original negatives and color transparencies included), both personal and professional, as well as vintage documents, personal memorabilia, letters (both personal and professional), previously unpublished music and a great deal of her professional wardrobe and jewels (some of which were on display in a London fashion museum in the summer of 2018).
 Virtually all of the contents of the Archive consists of unique property previously owned by the Diva herself, amassed over her long life and a career that persisted for many decades.
 Such property was provided to the Archives either by her during her lifetime or by the personal collection of this site's webmasters, and from the estates of fans who have passed on and willed their collections to the archive.

-Co-webmaster of this website, Damon Devine, was Yma Sumac’s personal assistant, makeup artist, webmaster, and eventual caregiver for the last 11 years of her life.
+Owner and webmaster of this website is Damon Devine, who was Yma Sumac’s representative, personal assistant, makeup artist, and eventual caregiver for the last 11 years of her life.
 Because of these roles in her life he has been able to grant interviews to numerous publications including The Los Angeles Times, The New York Times, numerous magazines, podcasts, TV, and radio shows all over the world.

 In addition to being a homage to the great Diva, this site is the definitive source of factual information about her.
 As we know, there is much mystery surrounding Yma Sumac and her origins, marriage, career and personal life.
 The factual information contained in this website is taken directly from original official documents and letters covering the period 1941 to 2008.

 Despite serious efforts, Wikipedia has unfortunately refused to accept use of this documentation, and therefore Wiki should not be taken seriously when reporting or seeking information about